rafaeltomesouza/bundle-size-server/README.md

 ## Important highlight

 It was created a server that returns the module size!
-The minified and gzip size, it was not implemented.
+The minified and gzip size, it was not implemented. <br>
-It was added a random number related to that two itens and the implementation of this two points it was not finished.
+It was added a random number related to that two itens and the implementation of this two points it was not finished.<br>
 I spent a more time to expected to understand how I can extract those information and then I realized that it was necessary execute the webpack application to obtain those values.

 ## Instructions